Lugano life less sweet for the coal and steel men

 He was one of the first to capitalize on the switch of steel production to emerging countries in the 1970s and to focus activity in South America before shifting attention to Eastern Europe in the late 80s, when he moved to Lugano.

-The company grew dramatically thanks to takeovers of industrial assets, strategic joint ventures and marketing agreements with some of the major Russian and Ukrainian steel mills, including Russia's largest steelmaker Evraz (EVRE.L), Novolipetsk Steel (NLMK.MM) (NLMK) and Ukrainian Industrial Union of Donbass (ISD).
+The company grew dramatically thanks to takeovers of industrial assets, strategic joint ventures and marketing agreements with some of the major Russian and Ukrainian steel mills, including Russia's largest steelmaker Evraz, Novolipetsk Steel (NLMK) and Ukrainian Industrial Union of Donbass (ISD).

-Its growth fed the Lugano network and drew a skilled and specialised group of people to Canton Ticino.
+Its growth fed the Lugano network and drew a skilled and specialized group of people to Canton Ticino.

 "I think Duferco opened the way when it came here more than 20 years ago," said Bolfo's nephew Massimo Bolfo, who after serving as a CEO at Duferco started his own company, Trasteel, in Lugano, in 2009.